Brookdale Cemetery: History

-There were two points of entry, from East Street and Brookdale Avenue, with the main entrance leading to Ash Avenue.
-The gateways were constructed of Quincy granite and the gates themselves of Michigan pine.
-Fences and hedges were not included a pond was dug.
-A receiving tomb was designed by Frederick R. Storrs inside of a heart shaped recess in a hill just inside the cemetery for those who died during the winter.
-The Gate Lodge Chapel, built in 1903, was designed by Henry Bailey Alden.

 In March 1880, Town Meeting set aside a portion of the cemetery, just a block away from St. Mary's Church, for Catholics to be buried.
 The special section was bound by East Street and White's remaining land on the west and Spruce and Maple Avenues on the south and east.
 Beginning in 1889, 10% of all proceeds from lot sales were placed in the Perpetual Care Fund.

+Notable areas

+The gateways were constructed of Quincy granite and the gates themselves of Michigan pine.
+Fences and hedges were not included in the plan, but a pond was dug.
+Inside the pond is a fountain, dedicated in May 1953 to Ebenezer T. Paul, and which was paid for in a bequest in the will of Ebenezer's wife, Marietta.

+The receiving tomb was designed by Frederick R. Storrs inside of a heart shaped recess in a hill just inside the cemetery for those who died during the winter.
+The Gate Lodge Chapel, built in 1903, was designed by Henry Bailey Alden.

 At the base of the hill with the Civil War monument is an oblong piece of granite stating simply, "Hermit."
 It marks the grave of James Gately, the Hermit of Hyde Park.
 In 2014, the Town was close to finishing an expansion providing more than 100 grave sites of the cemetery.
 Without the expansion, it would have been full in another two years.